 Waiters often ask what aqua (water) you’d like even before you’ve had a chance to study the menu.
 The choice is naturale (still) or gasatta (sparkling).
 Italians generally don’t accompany meals with soft drinks although they are available.
 Caffe (coffee) is nearly mandatory after lunch while dinner can end with a digetif liquor.
 Restaurants usually have a separate wine menu and daily specials which may need repeating.
 A 3-course lunch or dinner with dessert and coffee will set you back €25–40 per person and should be savoured at least once on a journey to Italy.

 A Note About Tipping

-Tipping is not expected in Italy.
-This is compensated by the coperto (€1-3 per diner fee) that covers bread, utensils and service .
+Tipping is uncommon in Italy.
+This is compensated by the coperto (€1-3 per diner) that covers bread, utensils and service .
 Waiters earn a decent living but no one refuses money and leaving €3–5 behind after a good meal is one way to show appreciation.
 The other is to say grazie, era molto buono (thank you, it was very good).

 Get the scoop on what to see and do in Florence with Georgette Jupe (AKA: GirlInFlorence)